 Important: Incorrect banking information will delay your refund.
 Therefore, please verify that your bank account number and bank routing transit number (RTN) are correct before submitting your return.

-Direct deposit is available for individual income tax returns that are E-filed by an approved tax preparer or an approved on-line service provider.
-Direct deposit will only be available for the original or amended refund and is not available to taxpayers filing a paper return.
+Direct deposit is available for individual income tax returns that are eFiled using approved software.
+Direct deposit is only available for the original return and is not available for returns filed by paper.

-A check will be issued to the taxpayer if the refund cannot be direct deposited into the taxpayer’s account based upon the information provided, rejection by the financial institution or at the discretion of the Department of Revenue based upon a review of the tax return.
-Checks will be made payable to all taxpayers stated on the return and will be mailed to the address stated on the return.
+A check will be issued to you if your refund cannot be direct deposited into your account based upon the information provided, rejection by your financial institution, or at the discretion of the NCDOR based upon a review of your return.
+Checks will be made payable to all individuals listed on the return and will be mailed to the address provided on the return.